 Iontophoresis:

-This is a procedure in which hands and feet are immersed in water, followed by the application of a weak electric current through the water.
+This is a procedure in which hands and feet are immersed in water, followed by applying a weak electric current through the water.
 This can help temporarily block the sweat glands.

 Botulinum toxin (Botox) injections: